Core notions

 MyPlayer.ForceInitialValues();

-// reverts all targets to their initial values
+// reverts all targets to their initial values, comes with a dedicated implementation per feedback

 MyPlayer.RestoreInitialValues();